Meesterbouwer123/OpenSeeker/README.md

 The *database* will store all the results from the pinger, and will give the pinger also a list of old servers back to see if the data is still accurate.
 It will also give the discovery interesting ranges to scan, as a form of adaptive scanning.
 This is also the part where the user interfaces (discord bot, etc) will connecto to for their queries

 All the connections between the parts will probably be facilitated by something like [ZeroMQ](https://zeromq.org/).

+## Implementation
+Right now, you can run `ventilator` as the broker in the background, then some `slper`s, and some `masscan_dispatcher` instances.
+These just wrap `masscan`, so use any arguments you want, for example `-p 25565 10.0.0.0/24`.
+For the time being, only Linux is supported, because I didn't bother to implement cross-platform FIFO creation.

+### Next Up: SLPer
+The SLPer should actually perform the SLPs to the servers and extract information.
+Where that information goes is an open question, and should be discussed further.